jasonc1025-333/23-1006-1900-RQ100-QuestCustomBlocks-BAD/README.md

-* For Others to Code with:
+Works for others to code with:
 * 'New Project':: 'Extensions': 'Enter Project URL...'
-* 23-1006-2000-RQ100-QuestCustomBlocks_AsExtension:
+* Saved as filename: 23-1006-2000-RQ100-QuestCustomBlocks_AsExtension:
-* GOOD: No LeftPopOutWindow
+* GOOD: LeftPopOutWindow shows 'README.md' where coders can access sensitive content
 * https://makecode.microbit.org/S89617-44632-11326-85341

+Not work for others to code with:
-* 23-1006-1920 'Edit this project' ('Import': 'Import URL...'), then 'Share Project Link' for others to obtain a private copy to code with:
+* 'Edit this project' ('Import': 'Import URL...'), then 'Share Project Link' for others to obtain a private copy to code with:
 * BAD: LeftPopOutWindow shows 'README.md' where coders can access sensitive content
 * https://makecode.microbit.org/S24583-92128-95330-26200